cluesurf/make.tree/hack/code/readme.md

 When you save the deeply nested object, it triggers the fill card which is bound to it, and it marks it off.

+- parse the tree-code into simple AST
+- convert the simple AST (CodeTree) into typed AST (TermTree)
+  - use tree.text DSLs to convert the tree to data objects
+- typecheck on it, report any errors
+- compile to JavaScript
+- compile to swift